Tanker Truck Accidents in DC

 In many tanker truck accidents, there is more than one cause and more than one at-fault party.
 It could be that a driver is speeding and the tire pressure is too low, both of which causes the truck to roll over while taking a curve.
 In these circumstances, the company and the driver would all be at-fault parties that caused the accident.

-Sometimes a faulty vehicle is the cause of an accident.
+• Truck or Truck Part Manufacturer: Sometimes a faulty vehicle is the cause of an accident.
 In this kind of truck accident case, the manufacturer of the truck or a faulty part may be responsible for the accident and required to compensate you for your injuries and property damage.

-Truck Accident Lawsuits Are Complex
+Why Are Tanker Truck Accident Lawsuits Complex?

 When you are injured in a crash with a tanker truck, you may be able to recover compensation for medical expenses, pain and suffering, lost time at work, and other kinds of compensation.
 The person responsible for the accident may be required to pay you for your injuries and reimburse you for your expenses.
 That could be the driver of the truck, the trucking company, the maintenance company, or the manufacturer.
 Sometimes more than one person is responsible.